framefox/foxconnect/guides/UPLOADS_PAGE_IMPLEMENTATION.md

 ✅ Search/filter images by filename
 ✅ Grid display of all uploaded images
 ✅ Click to preview image with full details
-✅ Delete button UI (placeholder for future implementation)
+✅ Delete functionality with confirmation dialog

 ### Pending (For Future Implementation)
-⏳ Delete endpoint hookup - Currently shows alert "Delete functionality coming soon" ⏳ Batch operations (select multiple, bulk delete, etc.)
+⏳ Batch operations (select multiple, bulk delete, etc.)
 ⏳ Image usage tracking (show which products/orders use each image)